prideout/nile/README.md

 To try it out, do:

-`nim c --run tests/island.nim`
+`nim c --run tests/islands.nim`

-Alternatively, simply invoke `island.nim` directly from your shell since it has a shebang.
+Alternatively, simply invoke `islands.nim` directly from your shell since it has a shebang.
 This will enable the release flag, creating a very fast native executable.

 <!--